jamescherti/git-commitflow/README.md

 git commitflow --push
 ```

-This will automatically git add, diff, commit, push your changes to the remote repository after the commit.
+This will git add, diff, commit, push your changes to the remote repository after the commit.

 ### Command-line arguments